suewonjp/civilizer/README.md

 ### Description

-Civilizer is a web application that helps you efficiently manage your data/knowledge/idea including:
+Civilizer is a **personal** web application that helps you efficiently manage your data/knowledge/idea including:

 - knowledge/expertise for your job
 - temporary memo/notesa
 - schedule/plan
 - detailed procedures you often forget for infrequent tasks
-  - e.g. installing printer drivers on your computers, submitting a tax return, ...
+  - e.g., installing printer drivers on your computers, submitting a tax return, ...
 - expressions/vocabularies (e.g. when you learn a foreign language)
 - ideas/inspirations
 - todo list for your job or life